 Infotainment, apps & sat nav

-Optionally, the audio system can be upgraded to Bose or Burmester surround-sound setups (the Bose is standard on the Turbo S E-Hybrid), while a rear-seat entertainment system with screens for the passengers in the back can also be added.
+Optionally, the audio system can be upgraded to Bose or Burmester surround-sound setups, while a rear-seat entertainment system with screens for the passengers in the back can also be added.